randsleadershipslack/documents-and-resources/howtorands.md

 [^1]: Speculation: there is an idea in this document that you’d like your manager to do.
 Thesis: Just because I have a practice or a belief doesn’t mean it’s the right practice or belief for your manager.
 Suggestion: Ask your manager if they think my practice or belief is a good idea and see what happens.
 Feedback is a gift.

-[^2]: There is an exception to "no matter what" and that is wartime.
-During wartime, my usual people, process, and product protocols are secondary to getting out of the war.
-If it is not obvious, I will alert you that I am in this state along with my best guest of when we'll be out of wartime.